nluka/cpp-lib/README.md

 - No third party dependencies, only the STL is needed
 - Designed with C++20 in mind, although many modules are compatible with earlier standards
-- Super easy to add modules to any project, just copy the files needed
+- Super easy to add modules to any project, just drop in the necessary files

 Modules:
 - [arr2d](#arr2d)